What Veterinary Students Should Know about Student Loans

 How much money should you borrow?

-Here's a hint: as little as possible!
+As little as possible!
 Interest on federal loans for graduate and professional students accumulates while you are in school, so your best strategy is to take out only the amount you absolutely need each term.
-Keeping a budget will help you determine what you actually need versus the offered amount, and ultimately you may then be able to borrow less.
-Visit these budgeting resources for more financial planning information.

 Federal vs. Private Loans

 The federal government funds federal loans and determines the maximum interest and fees.
-Federal loans offer access to income-driven federal loan repayment opportunities and protections for borrowers that are not necessarily available through private loans.
+Federal loans offer access to income-driven repayment opportunities and protections for borrowers that are not necessarily available through private loans.
 A large majority, if not all, of your loans will be federal student loans.

-For information on the different types of federal loans, please visit the VIN Student Debt Center’s page on student loan types.
+For information on the different types of federal loans, visit the VIN Student Debt Center’s page on student loan types.